tdepuyt/maritimechartservice-sample-viewer/README.md

       },
 ```

-Additional Deployment steps for Identify:
+## Additional Deployment steps for the Identify widget:

 If you want to resize your Identify widget you will need to add a height and width value to the widget while in the WAB development environment.